 - Youth Programs

 - My Account

 James P. Ball

 *The birth of James P. Ball in 1825 is celebrated on this date.
-He was a Black Abolitionist, free Black man, photographer and businessman.
+He was a free Black abolitionist, photographer, and businessman.

-From Virginia, in 1845 James Presley Ball opened a one-room studio in Cincinnati, Ohio.
-One year later Ball returned to Richmond, Virginia and had a more successful business in a rented studio located near the State Capitol building.
-Ball returned to Ohio in 1847, as a traveling daguerrotypist, (a special field of photography) and settled in Cincinnati.
+Originally born in Virginia, James Presley Ball opened a one-room studio in Cincinnati, Ohio in 1845.
+One year later Ball returned to Richmond, Virginia, and had a more successful business in a rented studio located near the State Capitol building.
+Ball returned to Ohio in 1847, as a traveling daguerreotypist, (a special field of photography) and settled in Cincinnati.
 There he hired his brother (Thomas) as a studio operator.
-In 1852 his brother-in-law (Alexander Thomas) became a partner in the studio; and the Ball and Thomas Gallery opened for business.
+In 1852 his brother-in-law (Alexander Thomas) became a partner in the studio, and the Ball and Thomas Gallery opened for business.

 J.P.
 Ball, Daguerrean and Studio Photographer